mmistakes/made-mistakes-jekyll/_posts/articles/2013-11-25-paper-53-drawing-textures.md

 The color of pencil doesn't really matter, just make it something light (a gray perhaps).
 A [Pogo Connect]({{ site.url }}{% post_url /articles/2013-07-08-pogo-connect-smart-pen %}) stylus comes in handy allowing you can to produce lighter lines by gently applying pressure as you draw.

-**ProTip:** An iPad smart cover placed on the screen can be used as a straight edge for drawing lines if you dont have a ruler handy.
+<i class="fa fa-magic fa-2x"></i> **ProTip:** An iPad smart cover placed on the screen can be used as a straight edge for drawing lines if you dont have a ruler handy.
 {: .notice}

 With a few guidelines placed, use the color mixer to create a base for the bricks.
 The mixture I decided on was a brown with some red and orange thrown in.
 Remember to mix a color about 25% lighter than what you'd like to end up with.
 We'll be applying several layers of color to the bricks --- if you mix it too dark you'll end up with bricks that are almost black and lack dimension.